Going Gluten Free

 Awarded Best Personal Trainer of the Year by Atlanta Sports and Fitness Magazine for two consecutive years early in her career, Mari Geier challenges you to achieve sustainable lifestyle changes within an active, supportive community.
 Mari’s diverse background (BS in Horticulture, BA in Anthropology and MBA in Finance, plus 15 years in the health and fitness industry) allows her to see health from many angles and gives her the ability to help others find their way to a healthier lifestyle.
 As founder of The American Boot Camp Company, a local outdoor fitness studio, and an active participant in local volunteer organizations, Mari is deeply involved in the Brookhaven community within Atlanta, GA where her healthy food store Nuts n’ Berries resides.
 It was with the mission of forming a cornerstone for community health that she and co-owner Kevin Parker took over Nuts ‘n Berries in January of 2015.

 Once upon a time, eliminating gluten from your diet meant cardboard bread and tasteless snacks.
 It meant sacrifice and isolation from social events and eating out.
-Even to this day, many people with celiac’s disease withdraw from normal activities related to food because to them contamination means weeks and even months of pain.
+Even to this day, many people with celiac’s disease or severe gluten intolerance withdraw from normal activities related to food because to them contamination means weeks and even months of pain.

 Something would have to change for a gluten free diet to work for her.
 And for many of us.
 Why we are cutting out gluten doesn’t really matter.
 It can be to eliminate our child’s eczema or to help reduce bloating or pain in the gut.
 It can even be to give the digestive system a break for a while.
 Regardless, the old methods of simply cutting out bread and gluten containing carbs and replacing them with meals of gluten free pasta and salad are up for an overhaul.